 I've been very impressed with the quality of the fruits and vegetables I've received.
 I've never received fruits that are beginning to go bad or overly ripe bananas.

-The milk I've purchased usually has an expiration date nine to ten days from when I received my order, enough time to use it up.
+The milk I've purchased usually has an expiration date nine to ten days from when I received my order.
+That's enough time to use it up.

 The "Past Purchases" section makes it easy to shop for things you regularly buy.